johnodonnell123/johnodonnell123.github.io/pages/page_groupby.md

 </p>

 ## Wrap Up
 This workflow allows us to take advantage of public data and assess the results of different spacing and completion patterns in the basin.
 Assessing economics at a project level can yield insight into where resource might be under and over developed, and where operators might be overcapitalized.
-It allows us to view performance through time, to estimate the impact of spacing and completions on early time rates, mid life performance, as well as ultimate recovery.
+It allows us to view performance through time, to estimate the impact of spacing and completions on early time rates, midlife performance, as well as ultimate recovery.